aleksify/pushswap-research/README.md

 ## Optimizer

 The optimizer (`src/optimizer.rs`) is a universal peephole optimizer that post-processes the operation sequence produced by any sorting algorithm, rewriting it to use fewer moves.
-It runs in a fixed-point loop — repeatedly applying passes until no further reductions are found.
+It repeatedly applies passes until no further reductions are found.

 It operates in two passes:

-1. **Normalization pass** — Between barrier operations (`pa`, `pb`, `ss`, `rr`, `rrr`), operations on stack A and stack B are independent and can be freely reordered.
+1. **Normalization pass**: Between barrier operations (`pa`, `pb`, `ss`, `rr`, `rrr`), operations on stack A and stack B are independent and can be freely reordered.
 This pass groups A-ops and B-ops within each barrier-free block, bringing same-stack operations adjacent to each other.
 This exposes cancellations and merges that wouldn't be visible in the original interleaved order.
 Both A-first and B-first orderings are tried, and the shorter result is kept.

-2. **Peephole pass** — Scans with variable-width windows (longest first, greedy) and applies rewrite rules from a lookup table.
+2. **Peephole pass**: Scans with variable-width windows (longest first, greedy) and applies rewrite rules from a lookup table.
 Rules come in two flavors:
    - **Annihilators**: sequences that cancel to nothing (e.g., `ra rra` -> empty).
    - **Reductions**: sequences replaceable by shorter equivalents (e.g., `ra rb` -> `rr`, or `ra pb rra` -> `sa pb`).